 Thank you for your interest in the Cool Zone program.
 While we are not currently in the program season (June 1 - October 31), the County libraries are air-conditioned and can be a place of respite from the heat.
 Click here to see hours and locations of County libraries.

 Are you a public or private, for-profit or not-for-profit, organization interested in participating as a Cool Zone site?
 Please review, complete, and email the the Standards of Participation form or send us an email if you have any questions/comments.

-To help these community members beat the heat, the County of San Diego, in partnership with SDG&E, provides free electric fans to those who are 60 years of age and older, or disabled, living on limited incomes.
+To help community members beat the heat, the County of San Diego, in partnership with SDG&E, provides free electric fans to those who are 60 years of age and older, or disabled, living on limited incomes.
 To be eligible, a resident must not have access to air-conditioning at their residence.
-To learn more about the Cool Zones Fan Program or to request a fan, please call 2-1-1 or click here to complete a fan eligibility survey.
+To learn more about the Cool Zones Fan Program or to request a fan, please click here to complete a fan eligibility survey.

 Tips to Beat the Heat

 Keep cool and beat the heat during hot summer days with these tips:

 - Stay hydrated with water.
 Avoid sugary beverages.

 - Check on friends and neighbors at high risk for heat-related illness.